Verizon Wireless Expands Service Coverage

 June 19, 2001

-Verizon Wireless has expanded service coverage in Putnam County with a new cell site in Putnam Valley.
+Verizon Wireless has expanded service coverage in New York City with a new cell site in lower Manhattan.

 "The new cell site will provide customers who live in and travel through the area with greater wireless network coverage and increased clarity when making wireless calls," said Heidi Hemmer, Verizon Wireless Director of Engineering in metropolitan New York.